 No, your academic record is strictly a record of your academic history.
 Counseling Center files are confidential and kept separate from your academic record.7) How do I get started?

 Call or stop by to make an appointment.
 Our number is 713-348-4867.
-We are located the Morton L. Rich Health Service Center (next to the Brown Masters House).
+We are located the Gibbs Wellness Center.
 Click here

 for more location information.
 For more information on how to make an appointment, click here.
 8) I have been taking medication for depression before coming to Rice, is there someone at the RCC who can refill my prescriptions?